What is Mobile PASMO?

 Can I use Mobile Suica and Mobile PASMO on the same device?
 (Updated)

 Only 6 recent Osaifu Keitai Type 1 devices support multiple transit card installs.
 On older Type 2 devices you can only install one and have to choose.
 As FeliCa Dude explains in his excellent Reddit post, “Mobile PASMO: the “me-too” that’s all about them, and not you” the Mobile FeliCa Android stack on older FeliCa chip devices isn’t like Apple Pay and does not support multiple transit cards or the ability to select one for Express Transit.
 Type 1 devices updated to Osaifu Ketai 8.2.1 can set one (and only one) ‘main card’ for Express Transit use, with Mobile Suica and Mobile PASMO on the same device.
-Here is a full device list of Type 1 (Mobile Suica and Mobile PASMO), Type 2 (Mobile Suica or Mobile PASMO), Type 3 (Mobile Suica).
+A full downloadable PDF device list of Type 1 (Mobile Suica and Mobile PASMO), Type 2 (Mobile Suica or Mobile PASMO), Type 3 (Mobile Suica).

 UPDATE 2: Junya Suzuki posted an article with more Mobile PASMO system details.
 One leading company in the PASMO Association (Tobu, Keio or Odakyu) licensed Mobile Suica assets and technology from JR East.
 Cut and paste IT.
 As said above, this is encouraging because other transit companies (JR West, JR Central et al) can license Mobile Suica assets and park it on whatever cloud service they want: AWS, Azure, NTT Data and so on.
 Mobile plumbing for connecting Apple Pay and Google Pay is already in place.